0xShiva/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. **9-divide_and_rule** prints the result of dividing two variables.
 11. **10-love_exponent_breath** prints the result of variable to the power of other variable value.
 12. **11-binary_to_decimal** convert from binary to decimal.
+13. **12-combinations** Create combination of two chars then fiters them from "oo" combo.